|Overview||Understanding Identity Theft||Protect Your Identity||Common Scams||Recourse After Fraud||Business Security Resources|

 - Charity Scams

 If you’re thinking about giving to a charity, do your research to avoid fraudsters who try to take advantage of your generosity.
-Here are tips to help make sure that your charitable contributions actually go to the cause you support.
+Learn more about how to ensure your charitable contributions actually go to the cause you support.

 Get Scam Alerts